j-paulino/j-paulino.github.io/_posts/2016-06-11-angular-one-time-binding.markdown

 It was fun diving into the inner workings of Angular.
 I must admit, I need to do some further expirimentation and research on this topic.
 I will update this entry accordingly based on my finding.
-But my next "Under the hood" will probably deal with Angular's AST implementation
+But my next "Under the hood" will probably deal with Angular's AST implementation.